nickangtc/nickang-blog-gatsby/content/blog/2017-10-07-no-idea-what-to-write/index.md

 Actually, don't answer that.
 I don't think I'm ready for it.
 Benjamin Franklin may have already laid some hints for me when he said,

 > "Either write something worth reading or do something worth writing."
-(Benjamin Franklin, US President)
+> <cite>Benjamin Franklin, US President</cite>

 I dislike lack of focus like this post clearly is, but I reject my lazy mind's plea to make today a holiday.
 I'm trying to learn to show up to the blank page every day like it is a duty - I'd like if no exceptions were thrown!